xani-dev/javascript-react-2/Assignments.md

 ![](./docs/ex1a.png)

-Then the button is pushed, the current date in UTC format is displayed.
+When the button is pushed, the current date in UTC format is displayed.
 Example:

 ![](./docs/ex1b.png)